PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 The one-horned rhinos

-Indian rhinos are also called as one-horned rhino, which also refers to their physical trait of having only one horn.
-In fact, there are other species of rhinos which have two horns as Black and White rhinos.
+Indian rhinos are also called one-horned rhino, which also refers to their physical trait of having only one horn.
+In fact, there are other species of rhinos that have two horns as Black and White rhinos.
+Check out this article that talks about 300 random facts and you can also find that they talk about facts about pets.

 The habitat of Indian rhinos

-This part of the world where Indian rhino species live are largely populated and mostly surrounded by humans.
+This part of the world where Indian rhino species live is largely populated and mostly surrounded by humans.
 So, rhinos also sometimes live in human-made forests of fields.
-Rhinos tend to live a solitary life except for a mother and baby.
+Rhinos tend to live solitary life except for a mother and baby.

 Rhinos are huge animals by default (second largest among land mammals), and an adult male rhino may be more than feet in height and may weigh above 5500 pounds.
 Indian rhinos have gray skin and wrinkles all over their thick skin.
 Rhinos have very poor eyesight that they won’t even be able to see an object about 30 meters away clearly.
 However, they have an excellent sense of smell and hearing ability, which make up their vision impairment.
 The upper lip of Indian rhinos is prehensile, which means it can be used easily to grip things easily.
 This lip shape helps them to pull up grass and leaves to eat.